michaelhu22/nAnimo/README.md

 - random

 ### Files/Folders
 The current usable file is "appClientInterp.py".
-The file "appDynamic.py" is being worked on, to allow dynamic networks to be visualized.
+The file "appDynamic.py" is being worked on, to allow dynamic networks to be visualized. "appStressTest.py" is similar to "appClientside.py", just using a large 2000 node and 6000 edge network.
+Will take longer to run.

 The "networks" folder contains sample network data, in .tsv format